johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 >
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

-## Version 134.0.3124.95: March 27, 2025

-Fixed various bugs and performance issues.

-## Version 134.0.3124.93: March 26, 2025

-Fixed various bugs and performance issues.

-Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#march-26-2025).

-## Version 134.0.3124.85: March 24, 2025

-Fixed various bugs and performance issues.

-## Version 134.0.3124.83: March 21, 2025

-Fixed various bugs and performance issues.

-Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#march-21-2025).

-### Fixes

-- Fixed an issue for users in the `America/Asuncion` time zone to align with Paraguay’s decision to permanently stay in Daylight Saving Time (DST) or UTC-3.  **Note:** Users need to restart their browser to receive the fix.

-### Improved reliability

-- Fixed a browser crash which occurred when starting the Microsoft Edge browser programmatically using --in private and --app (application mode) via the command line.

 ## Version 135.x: April 2, 2025

 The following Dev channel updates preceded this Stable channel release.
 The following Dev notes provide detailed information about the changes in each release.